-As you can imagine, it is one of the most desirable photo shoot locations, the main tip is to go early in the morning before tourists crowd the place.
-I would describe the Mirabell Palace and gardens as the Eiffel Tower or Taj Mahal of Austria and would highly recommend it to you Austrian bucket list- suited for a couple travel, solo trip and family travel equally.
+As you can imagine, it is one of the most desirable photoshoot locations, the main tip is to go early in the morning before tourists crowd the place.
+I would describe the Mirabell Palace and gardens as the Eiffel Tower or Taj Mahal of Austria and would highly recommend it to your Austrian bucket list- suited for a couple’s travel, solo trip, and family travel equally.

 Recommended by Jumana from Planet Hopper Girl

-What makes Bad Blumau special is the Rogner Bad Blumau spa designed by renowned architect Friedensreich Hundertwasser who is popular for his colourful designs and incorporating mosaic styles in his work.
+What makes Bad Blumau special is the Rogner Bad Blumau spa designed by renowned architect Friedensreich Hundertwasser who is popular for his colorful designs and for incorporating mosaic styles in his work.

 The spa is built around an area full of natural hot springs and one can spend at least two to three days here.

 The area is massive, with multiple hot pools located at various points in the complex.
-It takes about 10 minutes to walk from one of the complex to another!
+It takes about 10 minutes to walk from one of the complexes to another!

-In addition to the thermal vulcanic waters, there’s also a spa and a few restaurants located inside the resort.
+In addition to the thermal volcanic waters, there’s also a spa and a few restaurants located inside the resort.

-It has been designed in such a way that the spa sits at the centre and various ‘houses’ surround it.
+It has been designed in such a way that the spa sits at the center and various ‘houses’ surround it.

-Stay costs about 200 Euros per night and is one of the destinations famous with the locals that not many travellers know!
+Stay costs about 200 Euros per night and is one of the destinations famous with the locals that not many travelers know!

 Recommended by Lavina from Continent Hop